supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

     new_tag_meta = project_tag_metas.get(new_tag_meta.name)
 ```

-### **Create new Tag with value**
+### **Create new tag with value**

-You can create a Tag using the previously created TagMeta, which can have a value and can be assigned to the defined frames.
-Once you have created the new Tag, you can then create a Tag Collection with the new Tag.
-This will enable you to recreate certain Objects but with the new Tag.
+You can create a tag using the previously created tag metadata, which can have a value and can be assigned to the defined frames.
+Once you have created the new tag, you can then create a tag Collection with the new tag.
+This will enable you to recreate certain Objects but with the new tag.

 ```python
 new_tag = sly.PointcloudEpisodeTag(